In this section you’ll find links to a number of Candida Drinks and Tea Recipes suitable (some even highly beneficial) for a candida cleansing diet.

 Liquid stevia extract is a more refined form of sweetener, but very handy when you're short on time and just want a quick tasty beverage!

-There are a number of stevia powders on the market, many people avoid them as they are not pure stevia.
-If you do choose to use them (I know a number of folks who like the convenience and ease of taking them 'on the go') then the only ingredients you want to see on the package label are "Inulin Fiber (F.O.S) and Stevia (leaf) Extract".
+There are a number of stevia powders on the market, I don't use them, though I understand why folks like the convenience and ease of taking them 'on the go'.
+If you do choose to use them then the only ingredients you want to see on the package label are "Inulin Fiber (F.O.S) and Stevia (leaf) Extract".

 Avoid powdered blends of maltodextrin (a sugar) and stevia extract, or other sugar/stevia combinations.